AI + Health Tech

 Key Requirements

-- Written agreement with defined outcomes, metrics, and benchmarks
+• Written agreement with defined outcomes metrics

-- Metrics must be evidence-based, measurable, and verifiable
+• Metrics must be evidence-based, measurable, and verifiable

-- Outcomes-based compensation must (i) be contingent upon achievement of permissible outcomes or (ii) involve recoupment or reduced payments if the accountable party fails to achieve one or more established outcome measures
+• Outcomes-based compensation must (i) be contingent upon achievement of permissible outcomes or (ii) involve recoupment or reduced payments if the accountable party fails to achieve one or more established outcome measures

 Common Pitfalls